Skip to main content

 Networking protocols

-Kisi controllers and readers will send messages over the local network using the User Datagram Protocol (UDP) port 62435 for accessing doors, updating state and more.
+Kisi controllers and readers will send messages over the local network using the User Datagram Protocol (UDP) port 62435 for accessing doors, updating the state and more.

 Important